clovisdanielcosta/netflix-interface/README.md

 ## :small_orange_diamond: Sharing

-  To inject elements in your file HTML using javascript you could take a look in this code below:
+  To inject elements in your file HTML using javascript you could take a look in this code below.
+You just need put the function "showTrailer(1)" on onclick event in yours buttons or anchors.
+Don't forget pass the parameter of movie selected inside of parenthesis in the function:

   ```javascript